 At least part of the time, she broke off large pieces of the crust and laid them on individual serving plates.
 Then strawberries covered in glaze were poured on top.
 Maybe not very photogenic but exceedingly edible!

-How To Make Pat-in-the-Pan Pie Crust for The BEST Glazed Fresh Strawberry Pie
+How To Make Pat-in-the-Pan Pie Crust for this strawberry pie recipe:

 Making the Crust in a Food Processor